HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 {% fragment Observation/temperature-observation JSON EXCEPT:extension[3] %}

 ##### Simple Alerting
 The simple alerting extension supports monitoring a numerical value (quantities in FHIR) and provisioning of an alarm if the value is outside a defined threshold or limiting range.
-The extension includes the range, the operational state of the monitoring and text strings desribing these.
+The extension includes the range, the operational state of the monitoring and text strings describing these.
 See [Simple Alerting](StructureDefinition-SimpleAlerting.html).
 The PHD pulse oximeter and the continuous glucose monitor specialization support this.
 The extension defines a current limits range for the quantity, an operational state and optional strings for the operational state  and the semantics of the quantity being outside the range.

 This mechanism is used in combination with the `Observation.interpretation` value being set to "in-alarm" when the quantity is outside the limits.